asatpathy314/ctf-writeups/src/content/blog/cscg-ctf-2024-intro-to-pwning-1.md

 >
 > Note: The video writeup of LiveOverflow is not completely functional.
 To give you hint: It's about the address of the ret instruction that was chosen to re-align the stack.
 Suppose ASLR is rather 'smooth' - meaning a whole bunch of nibbles are zero - (which is pretty much always the case in our setup) all addresses within the offset range of 0xa00 to `0xaff` translate to addresses looking like `xxxxxxxxxx0axx`, requiring you to send the bytes `xx xx xx xx xx xx 0a xx` over the wire.
 Now the problem with this is that 0a is a newline `(\n)`, which in turn terminates `gets()` (refer to man 3 gets), meaning that your payload terminates prematurely.

-Upon downloading and unzipping the "intro-pwn-1.zip", you can find 5 files, of which only 2 are really relevant: `pwn1` and `pwn1.c` because there's no need to perform a `ret2libc` attack.
-The vulnerable program is as follows.
+Upon downloading and unzipping the 'intro-pwn-1.zip', you can find 5 files.
+Of these, only `pwn1` and `pwn1.c` are necessary for now.
+We don't need to mess with the `Dockerfile` yet (or at all) because we don't need to find any `libc` offsets.

 ```c
 void WINgardium_leviosa() {